History of atheism: State atheism

-Other political developments
+Secularism

 In India, E. V. Ramasami (Periyar), a prominent atheist leader, fought against Hinduism and the Brahmins for discriminating and dividing people in the name of caste and religion.
-This was highlighted in 1956 when he made the Hindu god Rama wear a garland made of slippers and made antitheistic statements.

-During this period, Christianity in the United States retained its popular appeal, and, wrote Blainey, the country "was the guardian, militarily of the "free world" and the defender of its religion in the face of militant communism".
-During the Cold War, wrote Thomas Aiello the United States often characterized its opponents as "godless communists", which tended to reinforce the view that atheists were unreliable and unpatriotic.
-Against this background, the words "under God" were inserted into the pledge of allegiance in 1954, and the national motto was changed from E Pluribus Unum to In God We Trust in 1956.
-However, there were some prominent atheist activists active at this time.
+During the Cold War, United States often characterized its opponents as "godless communists," which tended to reinforce the view that atheists were unreliable and unpatriotic.
+Against this background, the words "under God" were inserted into the Pledge of Allegiance in 1954, and the national motto was changed from E Pluribus Unum to In God We Trust in 1956.

 Atheist Vashti McCollum was the plaintiff in a landmark 1948 Supreme Court case (McCollum v.
 Board of Education) that struck down religious education in U.S. public schools.
-Madalyn Murray O'Hair was perhaps one of the most influential American atheists; she brought forth the 1963 Supreme Court case Murray v.
+Madalyn Murray O'Hair brought forth the 1963 Supreme Court case Murray v.
 Curlett which banned compulsory prayer in public schools.
-Also in 1963 she founded American Atheists, an organization dedicated to defending the civil liberties of atheists and advocating for the complete separation of church and state.
+In 1963 she founded American Atheists, an organization dedicated to defending the civil liberties of atheists and advocating for the complete separation of church and state.
+It has been assisted by non-profit organizations such as the Freedom From Religion Foundation in the United States (co-founded by Anne Nicol Gaylor and her daughter, Annie Laurie Gaylor, in 1976 and incorporated nationally in 1978).